alenaifuino/cissp-notes/README.md

 > **What NOT TO DO**: Security through Obscurity

 #### Security Program Development
 * ISO/IEC 27000 series: International standards on how to develop and maintain an ISMS (Information Security Management System; aka Security Program) developed by ISO and IEC.
-The ISO/IEC 27000 series serves as industry best practices for the management of security controls in a holistic manner within organizations around the world.
+Serves as industry best practices for the management of security controls in a holistic manner within organizations around the world.
 The list of standards that makes up this series grows each year.
 Each standard has a specific focus (such as metrics, governance, auditing, and so on).

 #### Enterprise Architecture Development
 An architecture is a conceptual construct.
 It is a tool to help individuals understand a complex item (such as an enterprise) in digestible chunks.

-* Zachman Framework: Model for the development of enterprise architectures developed by John Zachman
+An enterprise architecture encompasses the essential and unifying components of an organization.
+It expresses the enterprise structure (form) and behaviour (function).
+It embodies the enterprise's components, their relationships to each other, and their relationships to the environment.

+> You use the framework as a guideline on how to build and architecture that best fits your company's needs.

+An enterprise architecture allows you to not only understand the company from several different views, but also understand how a change that takes place at one level will affect items at other levels.
+It is used to optimize often fragmented processes (both manual and automated) into an integrated environment that is responsive to change and supportive of the business strategy

+* Zachman Framework: Model for the development of enterprise architectures developed by John Zachman.
+It is a two-dimensional model that uses six basic communication interrogatives (What, How, Where, Who, When, and Why) intersecting with different perspectives (Executives, Business Managers, System Architects, Engineers, Technicians, and Enterprise-wide) to give a holistic understanding of the enterprise.
+The goal of this framework is to be able to look at the same organization from different viewpoints.
+Different groups within a company need the same information, but presented in ways that directly relate to their responsibilities.
+This framework is not security oriented, but it is a good template to work with because it offers direction on how to understand an actual enterprise in a modular fashion.
 * TOGAF: Model and methodology for the development of enterprise architectures developed by The Open Group
 * DoDAF: US Department of Defense architecture framework that ensures interoperability of systems to meet military mission goals
 * MODAF: Architecture framework used mainly in military support missions developed by the British Ministry of Defense